-Pursuant to article 7:89/1 of the Belgian Code of Companies and Associations (the "CCA") and the Belgian Corporate Governance Code 2020 ("Code 2020"), this remuneration policy applies to the members of the board of directors (both the nonexecutive and the executive directors) and to the members of the management committee1.
+Pursuant to article 7:89/1 of the Belgian Code of Companies and Associations (the "CCA") and the 2020 Belgian Corporate Governance Code ("Code 2020"), this remuneration policy applies to the members of the board of directors (both the non-executive and the executive directors) and to the members of the management committee.

 The remuneration policy was approved at the meeting of the board of directors of Retail Estates of 21 May 2021, based on the proposal of the remuneration and nomination committee.
-It is applicable as from 1 April 2021 (financial year 2021-2022) subject to its approval at the annual general meeting of the company that will be held on 19 July 2021.
+It was submitted to the annual general meeting on 19 July 2021 for approval and was approved by the general meeting.
+The remuneration policy is applicable from 1 April 2021 (financial year 2021-2022).

 Retail Estates will pay the remuneration of the directors and the members of the management committee in accordance with the approved remuneration policy.
-Should the general meeting not approve the remuneration policy, the company will continue to pay the remuneration in accordance with existing practices.
-In that case an adjusted remuneration policy will be submitted for approval to the next general meeting.

-The company can temporarily deviate from the remuneration policy, but only in case of extraordinary circumstance and in accordance with the procedure laid down in section VI of this remuneration policy.
+The company can temporarily deviate from the remuneration policy, but only in case of extraordinary circumstances and in accordance with the procedure laid down in section VI of this remuneration policy.